yawad/smartobjects-java-client/README.md

 You can verify if there is any error(s) for the list of owners created / updated.

-The API result will contain a list of the “username”s (id), their results (“success” or “error”) and the message if there is an error.
+The API result will contain a list of the username's (id), their results (“success” or “error”) and a message if an error occurred.

 Note: ResultStates is an ENUM with only ResultStates.success (“success”) or ResultStates.error (“error”)